victor-Lopez25/SimpleQuine/Readme.md

 I got inspired by Yusuke Endoh's quine videos, hopefully I can make a cooler quine at some point.

-This is my first quine, not sure if it's the simplest but it definitely doesn't do much.
+These are my first quines, not sure if they are simplest but they definitely don't do much.

+quine2.c and quine2.odin work the same

 ```console
 gcc quine.c -o quine